Monitor your generative AI application

 Focus on the token usage section first and review the following metrics:

-• Prompt tokens: The total number of tokens used in the input (the prompts you sent) across all model calls.
+- Prompt token count: The total number of tokens used in the input (the prompts you sent) across all model calls.

 Think of this as the cost of asking the model a question.

-• Completion tokens: The number of tokens the model returned as output, essentially the length of the responses.
+- Completion token count: The number of tokens the model returned as output, essentially the length of the responses.

 The generated completion tokens often represent the bulk of token usage and cost, especially for long or verbose answers.

-Scroll down to find the Gen AI Spans, which is visualized as a table where each prompt is represented as a new row of data.
+- Use the menu on the left, select Tracing.
+Expand each generate_completion gen AI span to see their child spans.
+Each prompt is represented as a new row of data.
 Review and compare the contents of the following columns:

 Use this to identify problematic prompts or configuration errors.
 The last prompt likely failed because the prompt was too long.